armadaproject/armada/README.txt

 If you push the contents of gh-pages branch to your fork's gh-pages branch, the page will be published at the following URL: https://{ghusername}.github.io/armada.

-Currently this testing method does not work for images or some other assets, because we currently use static URLs that are not relative to the root path.
-This is being addressed in https://github.com/G-Research/armada/issues/1105.